tschaub/suite/docs/install/windows/source/README-windows.rst

       *Ready to uninstall the OpenGeo Suite*

-   .. warning:: Uninstalling will delete the default GeoServer Data Directory, installed by default at :file:`<user_home_directory>\\.opengeo\\data_dir`.
-Please make a backup if you would like to save this directory.
+   .. note:: Uninstalling will not delete your settings and data.
+Should you wish to delete this, you will need to do this manually.
+The uninstallation process will display the location of your settings directory, typically :file:`<user_home_directory>\\.opengeo`.

 #.
 When done, click :guilabel:`Close`.